YousefMohassab/python-rapidminer-beta/README.md

   * Python 2 is currently not supported, but it may be supported in the GA release or in the near future
   * Please report if you run into problems using version Python 3.x
 * Server read and write methods can only handle data currently, Studio read and write methods can handle other objects as well
-* Studio class: Encoding may cause failure when there are non-ascii characters in the path or in macros.
-Please report other encoding issues that you run into
 * Studio class: If logging is disabled, e.g. `os.devnull` is used, and there is an error, you will see a different error than the real one - this will be fixed
 * Studio class: Accessing a remote repository is possible if password is saved locally.
 If not, `password` field could be used, but it does not work yet